learn-co-curriculum/react-hooks-use-effect-cleanup/README.md

 when it comes to cleaning up after those functions so we don't have unnecessary code running in the background when we no longer need it.

-## Objectives

-1. Return a cleanup function from our callback in the `useEffect` hook

 ## useEffect Cleanup

 When using the `useEffect` hook in a component, you might end up with some long-running code that you no longer need once the component is removed from the page.
 Here's an example of a component that runs a timer in the background
 continuously:

 ```js